 Healing and lessening anxiety takes time and practise, and caring for yourself in a different way to get right.
 We all experience anxiety from time to time as a normal human experience.
 But when it is a constant companion and an over-reaching shadow that impacts on life in various ways, it’s important to seek the right help to overcome it.

-Anxiety and depression appear to be the modern world disease brought on by overly stressful lives that most of us live to some degree in modern-day societies.
+Anxiety and depression have now become an epidemic of unwellness in the modern world; disease brought on by overly stressful lives that most of us live to some degree in modern-day societies.
 Less common in more rural and ‘third world’ societies.
 These depleted emotional states of anxiety and depression are considered a type of mental disorder.
 However, that can stigmatise people from seeking accessible help and support.

 Healing or lessening anxiety can take time to get right and treatment may include both counselling and medication or just the one or other.
 Medication does not stop the symptoms of anxiety from actually occurring.
 It does help to dampen down the heightened response of the symptoms, but not actually work at the cause of what is causing the anxiety, hence counselling is more likely to assist at the root and recovery level.
 It helps to choose a counsellor where you experience a connection, as a good recovery is predicated more on a caring relationship between counsellor and patient than the particular type of counselling.